Arman-Mojaver/SEC-filing-CLI/README.md

 * `--chunk_size` (type: `int`, default: `10`): Chunk size of requests made per user.

+# Extract data from the container after running the CLI
+Once the CLI has been executed, the data is contained in the directory `/app/Data/` (inside the container).
+You can extract the data from the container to you local environment by doing the following:

+1. Get the ID of your container:
+   * `docker ps` or directly from the terminal on an interactive session with the container `root@<ID>:/app#`
+2. Copy the data to a local path:
+   * `docker cp <ID>:/app/Data/ <local path>`

+# Edit entities.json
+Although you can open an interactive session, install an editor and edit the file directly from the container, it is better that the file is edited before building the docker image.
+By doing this the image is being built with the relevant companies, and every time the container is run, the relevant companies are already listed in the `entities.json` file of the container.

+In order to edit `entities.json` and have it by default in the container, do the following:
+1. Steps 1-2 of `Instructions to clone the repository and run the CLI`
+2. Edit `entities.json`
+3. Steps 3-6 of `Instructions to clone the repository and run the CLI`

 # Limitations
 The CLI has the following limitations: